Understanding and Improving Knowledge Distillation: Introduction

 \section{Introduction}

-Recent advances in artificial intelligence have largely been driven by deep neural networks using multi-layer perceptron, and thus, current state-of-the-art models typically require a high inference cost in computation and memory.
-Therefore, several works have been devoted to find a better quality and computation trade-off, such as pruning~\citep{han2015learning, han2015deep} and quantization-based approaches~\citep{han2015deep, jacob2018quantization}.
-One promising and commonly used method for addressing this computational burden is called Knowledge Distillation ($\KD$), proposed by~\citet{hinton2015distilling}, which uses a larger capacity teacher model (ensembles) to transfer its `dark knowledge' to a more compact student model.
+Recent advances in artificial intelligence have largely been driven by learning deep neural networks, and thus, current state-of-the-art models typically require a high inference cost in computation and memory.
+Therefore, several works have been devoted to find a better quality and computation trade-off, such as pruning~\citep{han2015learning} and quantization~\citep{han2015deep, jacob2018quantization}.
+One promising and commonly used method for addressing this computational burden is Knowledge Distillation (KD), proposed by~\citet{hinton2015distilling}, which uses a larger capacity teacher model (ensembles) to transfer its `dark knowledge' to a more compact student model.
 Through distillation, one hopes to achieve a student model that not only inherits better quality from the teacher, but is also more efficient for inference due to its compactness.
 Recently, we have witnessed a huge success of knowledge distillation, irrespective of the model architecture and application domain~\citep{kim2016sequence, chen2017darkrank, tang2018ranking, Anil2018Large, he2019bag}.

-Despite the large success of knowledge distillation, surprisingly sparse theoretical research has been done to better understand the mechanism of how it works, which could limit the applications of $\KD$; and also raise unexpected or unexplainable results.
+Despite the large success of KD, surprisingly sparse research has been done to better understand the mechanism of how it works, which could limit the applications of KD and also raise unexpected or unexplainable results.
 For example, to successfully `distill' a better student, one common practice is to have a teacher model with as good quality as possible.
 However, recently~\citet{mirzadeh2019improved} and~\citet{muller2019does} have found this intuition would fail under certain circumstances.
 Furthermore,~\citet{Anil2018Large} and~\citet{furlanello2018born} have analyzed that even without using a powerful teacher, distilling a student model to itself using mutual or self-distillation also improves quality.
-To this end, some researchers have made attempts on understanding the mechanism of $\KD$.
+To this end, some researchers have made attempts on understanding the mechanism of KD.
 For example,~\citet{yuan2019revisit} connects label smoothing to KD. \citet{furlanello2018born} conjectures KD's effect on re-weighting training examples.
-In this work, we found the benefits of KD comes from a combination of multiple effects, and propose methods to dissect each effect.
+In this work, we found that the benefits of KD comes from a combination of multiple effects, and propose partial KD methods to dissect each of the effects.